riticulus/RCH_Hackathon/README.md

 Is your energy level low?
 Meet us at the Raiffeisen RAI Lab show stand and relax with a free energy drink.

-These partners await you at the Raiffeisen RAI Lab show stand:
+These partners are awaiting your visit at the Raiffeisen RAI Lab show stand:
 - **Stefan Jeker**, Leiter RAI Lab
 - **Stefan Broder**, Abteilungsleiter Elektronische Kanäle
 - **Stevan Dronjak**, Gruppenleiter Web Application Security